cureos/aforge/README.md

 Example usage
 -------------

-The same approach can be applied in both WPF and Windows Store applications.
+This same approach can be applied in WPF, Windows Store and Windows Phone applications.

     // Use implicit operator to convert from WriteableBitmap to Bitmap Bitmap bitmap = aWriteableBitmapObject;